blacksmoke26/yii2cdn/README.md

 #### II.
 Add a component
 ---------------------
 1. Open `@app/config/main.php` in your code editor.
-2. Add a new propery `cdn` under `components` section like following code:
+2. Add a new propery `cdn` under `components` section like the following code:

 ```php
 // ...